-STTANS' PROGRAM STATEMENT
+PROGRAM STATEMENT

-Our mission statement: To offer families and children the greatest experience and the highest quality of care while in the care of our professional early childhood educators.
+Our mission statement: To offer families and children the greatest experience and the highest quality of care while with our qualified early childhood educators.

 Our vision: We are devoted to the art of caring.
-Our focus at STTANS centers on children learning through play and family's needs with socialization as a priority.
+Our focus centers on children learning through play and family's needs with socialization as a priority.

-Our values: We will act with integrity and value and protect our relationships.
-Our efforts will be the best that we can offer.
+Our values: We will act with integrity and will value and protect our relationships.
+Our work will be the best that we can offer.